-An innovation challenge, or an innovation competition, is a compelling way of generating innovative ideas within your organisation.
-Participants are asked to generate ideas for improving products, processes, services or customer experience and remain engaged as the challenge progresses, through regular feedback and updates.
+An innovation challenge, or an innovation competition, is a compelling way of generating innovative ideas.
+Participants are asked to generate ideas for creating new or improving products, processes, services or customer experience and remain engaged as the challenge progresses, through regular feedback and updates.

 As well as proposing their own ideas, collaborating on their colleagues’ ideas enables participants to play an active role in selecting the winning idea.

 This ‘game-style’ format creates high levels of engagement and a strong culture of innovation.